-IT 339 Readings in Italian Literatures & Cultures II (3 SH) Semester Offered: Fall even 4th year
+IT 339 Readings in Italian Literatures & Cultures II (3 SH)

 An introduction to a variety of texts and their discussion in the Italian, Italian American, Italian Canadian, Swiss Italian, etc... literatures and their discussion in class.
 Interactive oral and written exercises to build student fluency are emphasized, as well as continued interactive work with culture production (film, historiography, intellectual movements, etc...).